 If you ever hold a bird in your hand, it is hard to believe that something that small and lightweight could have a complex skeletal structure.
 Some birds weigh no more than a coin, and even bigger raptors feel like light bundles of feathers.

 Birds are vertebrates.
 Vertebrates have an internal skeleton to support and protect their vital organs with a spinal column and softer tissues on the outside.
-Pneumatized bones, keeled sternums, and extra neck vertebrae are key differences that birds have from mammals.
+Pneumatized bones, keeled sternums, and extra neck vertebrae are vital differences that birds have from mammals.

 Why are Birds Vertebrates?

 One of the primary differences between an invertebrate and a vertebrate is that invertebrates don’t have a backbone.
 This is where the name comes from – the vertebrate of the internal spinal column.
 Mammals and birds do have this.
 We have a flexible spine running from the base of the skull down into the pelvic region.
 Other mammals have the same, with theirs often including a tail.
-When you look at the skeleton of a bird, you see similarities in their form and a lot of differences.
+When you look at the skeleton of a bird, you see similarities in their form and many differences.

-The neck or cervical area of a bird’s spine is much longer than our own and most mammals’ necks.
+The neck or cervical area of a bird’s spine is much longer than our and most mammals’ necks.
 There are typically between 11 and 25 vertebrae in a bird’s neck.
-This variation depends on the species and the way they use their necks for hunting.
+This variation depends on the species and how they use their necks for hunting.
 The more vertebrae they have, the greater their flexibility.
 Longer necked birds like the anhinga can bend and move their necks fluidly to attack prey from different angles and strike with ease.

 Trunk and Lower Spine